apereo/cas/docs/cas-server-documentation/installation/Configuration-Management-Reload.md

 Therefor, in order to broadcast such `change` events CAS presents [various endpoints](Monitoring-Statistics.html) that allow the adopter to **refresh** the configuration as needed.
+For that, you will need to go to the page 'cas/status/dashboard' and click on Refresh button, or to go directly to 'cas/status/refresh' (POST request).

 This means that an adopter would simply change a required CAS settings and then would submit a request to CAS to refresh its current state.
 All CAS internal components that are affected by the external change are quietly reloaded